atidivhq/tap-klaviyo/README.md

 See the [dev guide](https://sdk.meltano.com/en/latest/dev_guide.html) for more instructions on how to use the SDK to develop your own taps and targets.

+# Todo
+Below endpoints were tested for ingestion:
+- Email Campaign
+- Events
+- Flows
+- List
+- Metrics
+- Profile
+- Templates
+- Segment
+- ListPerson*

+Below endpoints were not tested due to unavailability of data:
+- SMS Campaign

+Check if the schema files match catalog files for all streams